KraftLauncher/kraft-launcher/docs/ARCHITECTURE.md

 ![Layered architecture](https://docs.flutter.dev/assets/images/docs/app-architecture/common-architecture-concepts/horizontal-layers-with-icons.png)

+> [!TIP]
+> A feature is a group of related code inside a directory, one special exception is the `common` directory which contains common code
+> to be used across different features.

 This project follows layer architecture and splits code into features (e.g., `account`), where [each feature contains 3 layers](https://docs.flutter.dev/app-architecture/concepts#layered-architecture):

 ## `data`